Find Cheap Homeowners Insurance Quotes in Your Area

 - Unique value: Loss assessment protection for condo association fees

 The risks faced by landlords of condo units are different from the risks faced by those who own stand-alone houses or entire apartment buildings.
 Travelers offers coverage options that are especially useful if you have one unit (or a few units) in a larger complex.

-For instance, MetLife's condo insurance for landlords includes loss assessment protection that compensates you if your condo association votes to charge owners an unscheduled assessment fee to cover an unexpected repair.
-Assessments can cost you a significant amount depending on the type of work that needs doing, and having insurance that will cover you makes sure that the flow of rental income from your condo won't be disrupted by maintenance decisions outside of your control.
+For instance, MetLife's condo insurance for landlords includes loss assessment protection that compensates you if your condo association votes to charge owners an unscheduled assessment fee to cover an unexpected repair to common areas.
+With MetLife's policy, the rental income from your condo won't be disrupted by maintenance decisions that fall outside of your control.

 Best coverage for multiunit properties: Farmers

 - AM Best financial strength rating: A (Excellent)

 - J.D.
 Power rank: 13th of 22 in homeowners insurance

 - Unique value: Single-policy coverage for multiple rental units

 Farmers offers the ability to manage coverage of all of your apartment rental units as a single line item, a unique feature among most insurance policies.
 When managing multiple tenants, it can be complicated to keep up with everything; however, Farmers provides an opportunity to simplify the process.
 You could save considerable time and effort by having the option to combine insurance coverage for all of your rental properties into one item.